projectacrn/acrn-hypervisor/doc/user-guides/kernel-parameters.rst

    * - ``loglevel``
      - Service VM
-     - All Kernel messages with a loglevel less than the console loglevel will be printed to the console.
+     - All kernel messages with a loglevel less than the console loglevel will be printed to the console.
 The loglevel can also be changed with ``klogd`` or other programs.
 The loglevels are defined as follows:

        .. list-table::
           :header-rows: 1

-          * - loglevel value
+          * - Loglevel Value
             - Definition
           * - 0 (KERN_EMERG)
-            - system is unusable
+            - System is unusable
           * - 1 (KERN_ALERT)
-            - action must be taken immediately
+            - Action must be taken immediately
           * - 2 (KERN_CRIT)
-            - critical conditions
+            - Critical conditions
           * - 3 (KERN_ERR)
-            - error conditions
+            - Error conditions
           * - 4 (KERN_WARNING)
-            - warning conditions
+            - Warning conditions
           * - 5 (KERN_NOTICE)
-            - normal but significant condition
+            - Normal but significant condition
           * - 6 (KERN_INFO)
-            - informational
+            - Informational
           * - 7 (KERN_DEBUG)
-            - debug-level messages
+            - Debug-level messages
      - ::

           loglevel=7